katboh236/network-file-shares-and-permissions/README.md

 </p>

 <h1>Network-File-Shares-and-Permissions</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.
+We will create folders in the DC-1 VM and share them on the network.
+Only designated people will be able to view certain files and certain files will have certain permissions. <br />

 <h2>Environments and Technologies Used</h2>